Catastrophic illness

 A catastrophic illness is a severe illness requiring prolonged hospitalization or recovery.
-Examples would include cancer, leukemia, heart attack or stroke.
-These illnesses usually involve high costs for hospitals, doctors and medicines and may incapacitate the person from working, creating a financial hardship.
+Examples include cancer, heart attack or stroke.
+These illnesses usually involve high costs for patients and health insurance companies and may incapacitate the person from working, creating a financial hardship.
 They are the type intended to be covered by high-deductible health plans.
 Research indicates that the unusual economic environment of the delivery of catastrophic illness care encourages the use of innovative therapies.
 Medicare contains a benefit for catastrophic illness.